 17.15.
-Statistics for U.S. residents' net purchases of foreign equity and long-term debt securities and for foreign residents' net purchases of U.S equity and long-term debt securities are based on (1) changes in quarterly holdings of these securities reported on the TIC SLT form; (2) changes in the value of the holdings based on broad market price indexes from MSCI, S&P Dow Jones Indices, and ICE; and (3) other changes in reported holdings not due to transactions or valuation, such as changes in reporting panels.
+Beginning with statistics for 2023, U.S. residents' net purchases of foreign equity and long-term debt securities and foreign residents' net purchases of U.S equity and long-term debt securities reflect transactions reported on the expanded TIC SLT form.
+Prior to 2023, these statistics are based on (1) changes in quarterly holdings of these securities reported on the TIC SLT form; (2) changes in the value of the holdings based on broad market price indexes from MSCI, S&P Dow

+Jones Indices, and ICE; and (3) other changes in reported holdings not due to transactions or valuation, such as changes in reporting panels.
 Price indexes denominated in U.S. dollars are used to measure changes in prices.
 For foreign-currency-denominated equity and debt securities, changes in value caused by changes in exchange rates are included in the price changes computed from the U.S.-dollar-denominated price indexes.
 (See paragraph 24.29 for information on the estimation of exchange-rate changes.)
 Transactions equal holdings reported at the end of the reference quarter, less holdings reported at the end of the preceding quarter, less the sum of changes in the value of the holdings caused by changes in prices and exchange rates and other changes in holdings not due to transactions or valuation.
-Table 17.c shows the components published in ITA tables 7.1 and 9.1 derived by this method.
+Table 17.c shows the components published in ITA tables 7.1 and 9.1.